-Aubrey and Elwood are often joined by a third member, Cathy Clasper-Torch.
-Cathy adds a deeply rich third dimension with fiddle, cello and vocals and, since 2003, the Atwater~Donnelly Trio has become extremely popular in Southern New England.
+Aubrey and Elwood are often joined by Cathy Clasper-Torch, who adds a deeply rich third dimension with fiddle, cello, Chinese erhu and vocals.
+Since 2003, the Atwater~Donnelly Trio has become a driving force on the regional folk circuit.

 THEIR HISTORY ...

 Aubrey and Elwood met as volunteers at the Stone Soup Coffeehouse in Providence in early 1987.
 Within just a few months these self-taught musicians from Rhode Island formed a duo.
 Married since 1989, Aubrey and Elwood perform throughout the United States and, on occasion, abroad.
 Their ten recordings receive international airplay.
 Highlights include airplay on National Public Radio's "All Things Considered," Fiona Ritchie's "Thistle and Shamrock," and the nationally syndicated "Midnight Special" out of Chicago.

 Atwater and Donnelly have performed and researched traditional folk music and dance in Appalachia, the Ozarks, New England, and other key places in the United States, as well as Ireland, England and Prince Edward Island.
 They have performed with or shared festival billing with folk legends Jean Ritchie, Pete Seeger, and Doc Watson.